section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 Congratulations!
 We have finished setting up Firebase authentication.

 ### Step 5 - Application Code
 At this stage, we're going to create the user interface (UI) and the backend for our app.
-This is where `XML` and `Kotlin` come in we don't need to code the server-side backend as firebase APIs will do that for us.
+This is where `XML` and `Kotlin` come in.
+We don't need to code the server-side backend as firebase APIs will do that for us.
 Isn't that awesome?

 First of all, we need to keep our app organized.
 This is referred to as application architecture.
 Expand the `java` directory `>` right-click on the package name directory `>` add 3 new `packages` namely `extensions`, `utils` and `views`. you'll learn more about them as we proceed.